 The 3rd Kamias Triennial.

 It's a smart thing to continue to operate your third triennial event from and with home galleries if you're running it simultaneous to the giant ArtFair Philippines in the Makati CBD in order to provide an argument against, or to offer an alternative to, the more moneyed gallery associations' overarching influence on the Philippines' art culture.

-And so, this year's Kamias Triennial festival, titled Sawsawan: Conversations in the Dirty Kitchen, did just that.
+And so, this year's Kamias Triennial festival, titled Sawsawan: Conversations in the Dirty Kitchen, did just that, running from 7-22 February.
 Filipino-Canadian artist-founder Patrick Cruz and friends (including Canadian curator Su-Ying Lee and curator Allison Collins) titled it so to reflect their likening their ideal for art consumption to people's food consumption and appreciation, referencing Filipino cultural writer Doreen Fernandez's consideration of the sawsawan (dipping sauces) as "representative of a cultural ethos of sharing labour, authorship and power."
 The inclusion of the "dirty kitchen" image in that same title alludes to the Philippine outdoor kitchen as a place "where the foundational, but sometimes messy task of cooking is done."

 The home galleries-based festival was composed of exhibitions, performances, film and video screenings, discussions, and tours, with all events offered for free and open to the public.
 Again, as against ArtFair Philippines' limited tickets.

 Click here to read our earlier prompt for the festival.
 Then click here to read Public Parking's interview with the festival's curators, conducted by Luther Konadu.
 Then click here for critic Lena Cobangbang's journal notes on the festival events.
 Finally, click here to see the festival website, and here to see the event's Facebook page.

 a sequence from "Africa," the 7th episode of Seven Worlds, One Planet